-In earlier generations, individuals seeking to access in-house entertainment without paying resorted to measures such as illegal cable hookups or downloading mp3s from Napster.
-Nowadays, as content is delivered on-demand through online streaming services, the only thing preventing an aspiring viewer from reaching massive libraries of content is a legitimate username and password.
+Nowadays, as content is delivered on-demand through online streaming services, the only thing preventing an aspiring viewer from reaching massive content libraries is a legitimate username and password.

 Anyone even marginally familiar with the dark web knows that credentials for popular streaming services are shared widely on forums and paste sites.
 Threat actors harvest them through credential stuffing attacks and then distribute them for free or sell them for several cents apiece.